Life After 25C: How the PSEG and NYSERDA Heat Pump Rebates Work in 2026

 For an average Suffolk County home running an air source heat pump as primary heating, Rate 580 alone saves $400 to $800 per heating season in energy costs.
 It compounds year after year, and it's not capped.
 It is hands down the most quietly valuable piece of the rebate stack because it never expires.
 We dug deeper into how the program works in our full PSEG and NYSERDA rebates guide.

-The income verification is run by PSEG directly, and the eligibility requirements are strict, but if you think you might be close to the threshold, it's worth a call.
-The worst that happens is you find out you don't qualify and you go back to the standard rebate stack.
+The income verification is run through the program directly, and the eligibility requirements are strict, but if you think you might be close to the threshold, it's worth a call.
+The worst that happens is you find out you don't qualify and you go back to the market-rate rebate.

 For homeowners who don't qualify as income eligible but still want help managing the upfront cost, energy finance solutions through PSEG and NYSERDA partner lenders make financing the remaining balance straightforward, usually with rates below standard home improvement loans.

-What an actual stacked deal looks like in May 2026
+What an actual deal looks like in May 2026

 Real numbers from a recent proposal in Patchogue.
 The home was a 1,600 square foot cape with an older oil furnace and a 2-ton central air system that was on its last legs.
 The homeowners wanted to heat and cool the whole home with one HVAC system and stop buying oil.

 Equipment and installation, before rebates: $21,800 for a 3-ton cold climate air source heat pump (ENERGY STAR certified), new air handler, and refreshed ductwork.
-PSEG Long Island rebate: $7,200.
-NYSERDA Clean Heat incentive: $1,500.
-After-rebate cost: $13,100.
+This household came in at the income-qualified tier, so the PSEG Long Island rebate was $7,500.
+After-rebate cost: $14,300.
 On top of that, the homeowner is dropping roughly $3,800 a year in oil deliveries and locking in the Rate 580 delivery discount for the entire heating season.
+A market-rate home on the same job would take the $4,000 tier and land near $17,800 before the ongoing Rate 580 savings.

-That math doesn't hold for every home, and the gap closes if you were planning a gas conversion rather than an oil retrofit.
+That math doesn't hold for every home, and the picture is tighter at the market-rate tier or on a gas conversion rather than an oil retrofit.
 But the headline most people miss is that "no more 25C" does not equal "no more good deal."
 The deal just moves around.

 Where homeowners are leaving money on the table

 A few patterns we keep seeing on Long Island.
-Contractors who aren't enrolled as participating contractors in both the PSEG and NYS Clean Heat programs, so the homeowner gets one rebate but not the other.
-Equipment specs that meet PSEG's threshold but miss NYSERDA's higher tier for ENERGY STAR cold climate air source heat pumps, costing $500 to $1,000 in additional incentives.
+Contractors who aren't enrolled to file the PSEG Long Island rebate at all, so the homeowner leaves the entire rebate on the table.
+Equipment that misses the ENERGY STAR cold climate air source threshold, which disqualifies the rebate completely rather than just trimming it.
 Forgetting to enroll in Rate Code 580 after the install, which is a separate phone call to PSEG that some installers don't walk you through.
 And in a small number of cases, oil-to-gas conversions chosen over oil-to-heat-pump conversions before running the rebate math, which leaves real money behind when the customer would have been just as happy with a heat pump.

 If you're weighing the two paths, we walked through the comparison in detail in our oil-to-heat-pump conversion analysis.
 The post is from earlier in the year but the numbers still hold.